Canonicity and homotopy canonicity for cubical type theory: Indexed inductive sets in presheaves over C

 the \emph{indexed inductive set} $\W_{I, A, B, s}$ is the initial algebra of the polynomial endofunctor~\cite{gambino-kock:polymomial} on the (internal) category of families over $I$ sending a family $X$ to the family

-Its constructive justification as an operation in the internal language of the presheaf topos using inductive constructions of the metatheory is folklore (in a classical setting, one would use transfinite colimits \cite{kelly:transfinite-colimit}).
-If $I, A, B$ are small with respect to a universe $\U_i$ with $i \in \braces{0, 1, \ldots, \omega}$, then $\W_{I, A, B, s} : I \to \U_i$.
+Its constructive justification as an operation in the internal language of the presheaf topos using inductive constructions of the metatheory is folklore (in a classical setting, one can use transfinite colimits~\cite{kelly:transfinite-colimit}). \footnote{An indexed inductive set in presheaves unfolds externally to an indexed inductive-recursive definition where one defines the values at every level simultaneously with the restriction operations between levels.
+In turn, this indexed inductive-recursive definition can be encoded as an indexed inductive-inductive definition, which in turn reduces to an indexed inductive definition (which one may further reduce to an inductive definition~\cite{gambino-hyland:inductive-families}).
+Both steps use the idea of encoding functions via their graphs.
+Alternatively, one can directly transform the inductive-recursive definition to an indexed inductive definition by first omitting about the naturality condition that mentions restriction, then define restriction recursively, and finally carve out the elements that recursively satisfy the naturality condition.} If $I, A, B$ are small with respect to a universe $\U_i$ with $i \in \braces{0, 1, \ldots, \omega}$, then $\W_{I, A, B, s} : I \to \U_i$.